 get a check-up from the neck up

 Over the course of a year, more than 80% of adults with physical ailments sought the care of a physician, but only 40% with mental illnesses sought the help of a mental health professional.
 Make sure you treat your mental health with the same gravity as your physical health.
-Start now with a free, anonymous, confidential self-assessment or visit the Reading Hospital MindKare® Kiosk currently located in the McGlinn Cancer Institute Lobby.
+Start now with a free, anonymous, confidential self-assessment or visit the Reading Hospital MindKare® Kiosk currently located at the Reading Public Library (100 S Fifth Street, Reading, PA).

 How does the kiosk work?